 Statistical analyses

 Continuous variables were described using means and standard deviations (SD), categorical variables were characterized using proportions.
 To estimate the effects of medication exposure on all outcomes of interest, several types of analyses were performed, assessing predictors of undergoing an additional prostate biopsy, being diagnosed with PCa, and PCa-specific death.
-First, multivariable Cox proportional hazard regression models with time-dependent exposure were used.
-The exposure to each medication was modeled as a time-dependent status indicator (ever vs. never exposure at each time point during the follow-up).
+First, multivariable Cox proportional hazard regression models with time-dependent exposure were used for each cause-specific hazard.
+The exposure to each medication was modeled as a time-dependent status indicator (ever vs. never exposure at any time point during the follow-up).
 Second, we estimated the effect of the cumulative time of taking each medication in six-months intervals on all outcomes of interest.
 All models were adjusted for the person’s age group, rurality index (0-100), index year (1994-2016) and the ADG comorbidity score, with the last three being modeled as continuous variables with log-linear effects.
 All covariates used for adjustment were selected a priori and were treated as time-independent variables using the values at study onset.
-For PCa-specific mortality, the analysis was restricted to PCa patients, and PCa-specific treatments were incorporated as well.
-The assumptions underlying the models were assessed, and no violations were identified.
+For PCa-specific mortality, the analysis was restricted to PCa patients, with PCa diagnosis as the baseline, and PCa-specific treatments were incorporated as well.
+The proportionality and log-linearity assumptions underlying the models were assessed using residual-based diagnostics, and no violations were identified.
 Statistical significance was set at a two-sided P value of 0.05.
 All statistical analyses were performed using R software version 3.3.1.

 Sensitivity analyses

 We performed several preplanned sensitivity analyses.
 We analyzed the effect of both hydrophilic and hydrophobic statins combined, statin dosage above and below the median dose, and incorporated statin interactions with metformin and dipyridamole in the model assessing PCa diagnosis.
-To adjust for PSA levels as well, we performed the same models, but specifically included only patients enrolled in the study from 2007, as PSA was only available from that year.
+To adjust for PSA levels as well, we used the same models, but specifically included only patients enrolled in the study from 2007, as PSA was only available from that year.
 Lastly, for dataset validation, a negative control analysis was performed.
 For this, we assessed the effects of all medications on being diagnosed with presbyopia.

 Results